devbisme/skidl/docs/index.md

 # Converting Existing Designs to SKiDL

-If you have an existing schematic-based design, you can convert it to SKiDL as follows:
+You can convert an existing schematic-based design to SKiDL like this:

 1. Generate a netlist file for your design using whatever procedure your ECAD system provides.
 For this discussion, call the netlist file `my_design.net`.